-Here are links to information that can help you get around in Clark County.Bike Trails
+Here is information to help you get around Clark County:Bike Trails

-- Major arterials may be named to retain local or historical meaning and may be designed as boulevards, highways, expressways, or parkways.
+- Major arterials may be named to preserve local or historical meaning and may be designed as boulevards, highways, expressways or parkways.
 New roads usually have numbers.

-- The North-South baseline is Division Street in Vancouver while the East-West baseline is First Street.
-This divides the county into quadrants: NE, NW, SE, and SW, which come before the street name or number.
+- The north-south baseline is First Street and the east-west baseline is Division Street, both in Vancouver.
+They divide the county into quadrants -- NE, NW, SE and SW -- which come before the street name or number.

 - In addresses, even numbers are on the north side of streets and the west side of avenues.
 The first three digits of an address are the block number, while the last two digits are the house number.